What is Kidney Transplant?

-Kidney Transplant or Renal Transplant is a procedure in which a person with completely failed kidneys will receive a kidney from a healthy person who has both the kidneys working in good condition.
-Thus, after the surgery both the man can continue to lead a healthy and normal life.
+Kidney Transplant or Renal Transplant is a procedure in which a person with completely failed kidneys will receive a healthy kidney from a person who has both the kidneys working in good condition.
+Thus, after the surgery both the men can continue to lead a healthy and normal life.
 The person receiving the kidney is called a “recipient” & the person donating the kidney is called a “donor”.
-After the transplant, the healthy kidney (the “graft”) takes over the functions of nonworking kidneys in the recipient.
+After the transplant, the healthy kidney (the “graft”) takes over the functions of non working kidneys in the recipient.

 Kidney failure is most often a result of uncontrolled High Blood Pressure or High Diabetes.
 Untreated kidney failure can have a large impact on the person’s Heart and over all body functions.

 ● Diabetes mellitus

 ● High blood pressure